 1. Make Sure You Have all Their Attention

 Shouting from across the house is unlikely to get them to listen.
-It is important that you walk in front of them, call out their name and look them in the eye before you ask them to do something.
+It is important that you walk in front of them, call out their name, and look them in the eye before you ask them to do something.
 Do not intimidate your child as this will only build fear.
-Instead, make sure any distractions like TV or video games are removed and teach your child to look at you as you speak.
-The best way to do this is by example.
+Instead, make sure any distractions like TV or video games are removed and teach your child to look at you when you speak.
+The best way to do this is by setting the right example.
 You will need to look into your child’s eyes as you listen to them when they speak as well.

 2. Be Precise

 Do not overcomplicate instructions.
 Children need short, simple sentences that offer direct instructions.
 Don’t say too much as it could make your child confused about what the exact instruction is.
 Do not repeat your instructions over and over if your child isn’t listening.
 Repetition can give your child the impression that it is okay to ignore the instructions as they will be mentioned again.
-Ensure that he gives you his complete attention before repeating it.
+Ensure that you have your child’s complete attention when you are saying something.

 3. Understand That They Aren’t Ignoring You on Purpose

-It was found that children under the age of 14, lack something called peripheral awareness, which essentially means that they are easily distracted and usually don’t register activities around them.
-So, if your child is playing, reading or engaged in any other activity, the chances are that he may not have heard you even if you were considerably close.
+Children under 14 years of age lack peripheral awareness, which essentially means that they are easily distracted and usually don’t register activities around them.
+So, if your child is playing, reading or engaged in any other activity, the chances are that they may not have heard you even if you were considerably close.
 At this point, it is important that you have the patience to repeat step one until you’ve got their complete attention.

 4. Give Details

 Communicating what needs to be done and why a task needs to be done can give the task a structure and a purpose.
-Make them understand that there is a reason why you are asking them to do it.
+Make your child understand that there is a reason why you are asking them to do a certain task.
 “Brush your teeth to keep them healthy and strong” can be better than “Brush your teeth because I said so.”

 5. Don’t Ask, Tell

-When teaching your toddler to listen you will always want him to obey.
+When teaching your toddler to listen to you, you will also want them to obey you.
 This means that you should not pose a yes or no question.
 Instead, tell them exactly what they need to do.
 “Put your jacket on please” or “I want you to put your jacket on” can be just what you need to say to get the work done.